1952 Fashion and Vintage Clothing

 SUITS: In spite of early signs of a big acceptance of the dressmaker suit, the classic tailored suit and the semi-tailored suit showed surprising late spring strength.

 The spring season began with ribbed worsteds inspired by French wool ottomans and bengalines.
 The newer textured ribs were slubbed.
-But with the demand for the tailored suit, yarn-dye flannel, especially gray, became the biggest single fabric.
-Tweeds and worsteds took on new interest in light weight, smooth-surfaced, small all-over pat-terns.
+But with the demand for the tailored suit, yarn-dyed flannel, especially gray, became the biggest single fabric.
+Tweeds and worsteds took on new interest in lightweight, smooth-surfaced, small all-over patterns.
 Glamour suits were in demand, in silk shantung, shantung taffeta, corded taffeta, and faille.
 Worsted jersey suits were a success at both high and middle price levels.
-Rayon year-rounder suits gained in volume, and tweed-like cotton suits were smart.
+Rayon year-rounder suits gained in volume and tweed-like cotton suits were smart.
 There was a strong consumer demand for miracle-fiber blends.

 The box jacket suit began as a high fashion but became popular in the fall.
 Jackets were in bulky coating zibeline, boucle, or loopy tweed, the skirt (and often the suit or blouse) in a different but color-coordinated yarn-dye flannel, soft wool with fur content, gabardine, or worsted jersey.
 This fashion immediately “caught on” because the jacket could be worn separately over dresses or with separate skirts, and this double usage had great appeal.

 Furs: Fur fashions were substantially unchanged.
 Mink was still the American woman’s dream coat.
 Blonde furs grew as a smart minority fashion.
 Short fur coats, fur capes, and fur stoles—especially mink—grew more popular.
 The long straight coat of lustrous black seal registered as an incoming smart fashion.
 Black fox and platina fox stoles also began a new fashion career.